ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 FACTORYVILLE.
 West New Brighton.
 Map of the Village of Factoryville, owned and laid out by N. Barrett.
 Town of Castleton, S. I. Filed Aug.
 20th, 1836.
 Factoryville or Castleton is given by Dripps, 1850.
 The steamboat landing at Factoryville was called Castleton Landing.
 Walling, 1859.
 Higginson, 1860.
 Bayles, p.
 264.
 </blockquote>
 <figcaption>
-<cite>— <a href="https://sites.google.com/a/nypl.org/staten-island-papers/old-place-names">Staten Island’s Old Place Names</a> by William T. Davis.</cite>
+<cite>— William T. Davis, <a href="https://sites.google.com/a/nypl.org/staten-island-papers/old-place-names">Staten Island’s Old Place Names</a>.</cite>
 </figcaption>
 </figure>